Washington DC Metro Alumnae Chapter of Delta Delta Delta Fraternity

 The Washington DC Alumnae Chapter became the Montgomery County, Maryland Alumnae Chapter in 1983 – then returned to the Washington DC Alumnae Chapter.
 Our philanthropy efforts also produced the Northern Virginia Alumnae Chapter Undergraduate Scholarship Fund, endowed through and administered by Tri Delta Foundation.
 In 2018, we renamed this fund to the Barbara Downey Freson Undergraduate Scholarship in honor and memory of one of the most loyal proponents of the scholarship.
 The original funds, raised through the famous cookbook sales and other fundraising activities, were donated to The Foundation at Convention in 2002.
 Over the last decade, the chapter awarded $500 and $1,000 scholarships to collegians at several Virginia universities.
-Our endowment continues to grow and we are now able to award $1500 or more each year, and we plan to supplement this endowment to achieve a $2000 scholarship award in the coming year.
+Our endowment continues to grow and we are now able to award $1500 or more each year, and we are on track to provide a $2600 scholarship in the 2022-23 Academic year.

 Traditions run deep in our Chapter as we joined together.
 While some of our events change each year, Meet the Members and Founders’ Day celebrations have been held every year since 1952!
 Our events have included member-prepared dinners and dessert parties or luncheons, and others willingly sponsored by members at area clubs.
 And several of our members have graciously, and without hesitation, opened their homes to us year after year — to them we owe a special note of gratitude.

 We moved to virtual events in 2020 due to the pandemic and restrictions on in-person gatherings.
 We hosted virtual happy hours, networking panels, Tri Delta Bingo, Book Club, Mystery nights, Pansy Brunch and Founders' Day, and Movie night, just to mention a few.
 However we hold our Chapter events in the future, they are all celebrations of our sisterhood, based on Tri Delta’s principles.
 We remember when we’ve supported our sisters through times of illness, loss, joy, need – all given unselfishly.
 We follow what Sarah Ida Shaw Martin hoped for when she said, “… I want Tri Delta to reach out and lay loving hands on all those who have ever been a member of her family.”